 This paper is divided into four chapters.
-Chapter One is Introduction.
-In Chapter One , we will description the research status of text categorization, and point out the problems of existing text classification.
-In Chapter Two, we will describe a new text categorization method based on TF-IDF and give a detailed description above process of the parameter optimization experiments and self-updating mechanism of this method.
-In Chapter Three, we will show the experiments comparing the four of most popular methods (KNN, Naïve Bayes, Support Vector Machine and TSVM) and the new approach on three benchmark corpuses (BBC, The Reuters Transcribed Subset Data Set, 20 Newsgroups Data and Crawled 6586 news web pages from BBC News in 2016).
-In Chapter Four, we will summarize the results of the whole piece of these paper.
+Chapter One is the introduction.
+In Chapter One , we provide a description the research status of text categorization and point out the problems with existing text classification.
+In Chapter Two, we describe a new text categorization method based on TF-IDF and give a detailed description of the process of the parameter optimization experiments and self-updating mechanism of this method.
+In Chapter Three, we show the results of experiments that compare the four most popular methods (KNN, Naïve Bayes, SVM, and TSVM) and the new approach on three benchmark corpuses (BBC, The Reuters Transcribed Subset Data Set, 20 Newsgroups Data and Crawled 6586 news web pages from BBC News in 2016).
+In Chapter Four, we summarize the results of the whole paper.

 2 A New Approach for Text Classification Based on TF-IDF and Cosine Similarity